-Review compliance with Code of Conduct and with these Corporate Governance Guidelines.
+Review compliance with the Company's Code of Business Conduct and Ethics ("Code of Conduct") and with these Corporate Governance Guidelines.

 5. Legal

 Review and evaluate the General Counsel's report on the Company's compliance with applicable laws, administrative rules and regulations, and the status, performance, and direction of the Company's legal policies.